MikkoDT/MEXE_Electives_2_Finals_Project_Machine_Learning_2025/MEXE_E2_Finals/Arce_Cometa_FastFoodNutrition/README.md

 - `0` → Not healthy
 Classification is based on predefined nutritional thresholds.

-- Features Used: The features used in the model include calories, total fat, carbohydrates, sugars, protein, and sodium.
+- Features Used: The features used in the model include: Calories, Fat, Carbs, Sugar, and Sodium.

 ## 3. Preprocessing Summary
 - Encoding: Categorical values were encoded into numerical form to ensure compatibility with the Logistic Regression model.
 - Scaling: Numerical features were standardized to ensure all values were on a similar scale and to improve model convergence.
-- Cleaning steps: The dataset was cleaned by renaming columns, checking for missing values, and ensuring consistent data types before training.
+- Cleaning steps: The dataset was cleaned by renaming columns, checking for missing values, removed duplicated data, and ensuring consistent data types before training.
 - Train–test split: The dataset was divided into training and testing sets to evaluate how well the model performs on unseen data.

 ## 4. Model & Results